caiolmart/CodingGame/README.md

 # CodingGame
-Codes in python3 for the website CodingGame
+Codes in python3 for puzzles of the website CodingGame